The EvalGroup’s Clients

 Funding Source: Department of Health and Human Services, Administration for Children and Families

-Provided evaluation support to determine the outcomes of mentoring and sex education program among the adolescent participants; provided actionable recommendations for programmatic improvement.
+Provided evaluation support to determine the outcomes of mentoring and sex education programs among adolescent participants; provided actionable recommendations for programmatic improvement.

 South Carolina National Guard (SCARNG) – Health and Wellness Program